Overcome (All That Remains album)

 Overcome is the fourth studio album by the American heavy metal band All That Remains.
 It was released on September 16, 2008.
-Overcome is the first album by All That Remains that was not produced by Adam Dutkiewicz of Killswitch Engage and also the first album with drummer Jason Costa.
+Overcome is the first album with drummer Jason Costa.

-Overview
+Background

-Adam Dutkiewicz (who produced the bands previous albums) did not have the time to produce the album.
+Adam Dutkiewicz, who produced the band's previous albums, did not have the time to produce Overcome.
 This resulted in Jason Suecof producing the album, and the band recording it in Florida instead of their usual home state of Massachusetts.
 Guitarist Mike Martin stated in an interview that it was tough for the band being on the road and then having to go down to Florida to record.

-In an interview with Blabbermouth.net Phil Labonte revealed the release date and stated Overcome would have “a more biting tone”, “tons of double bass, like twenty guitar solos and more hooks.”
-He also described it as “a much darker record than The Fall of Ideals.”
-Also adding it would reshape what people think of the band.
+In an interview with Blabbermouth.net, Phil Labonte revealed the release date and stated Overcome would have “a more biting tone”, “tons of double bass, like twenty guitar solos and more hooks.”
+He also described it as “a much darker record than The Fall of Ideals” and added that it would reshape what people think of the band.